Boomerang (TV network): Relaunch

 On February 4, 2014, during Turner's upfront presentations, it was announced that Boomerang would become an advertising-supported network, and that there were plans to realign the brand globally across its international feeds.
 A new branding style was introduced in late September for Latin America, before arriving in the United States on January 19, 2015.
 As part of the relaunch, Boomerang would introduce original programming for the first time, particularly focusing on the most well-known franchises from the Warner archives, while reformatting its schedule with family co-viewing in mind.
 Turner executives described the changes as an effort to grow Boomerang into a "second flagship" on par with the Cartoon Network.

-On March 7, 2017, Boomerang announced the launch of a branded SVOD streaming service, featuring over 5,000 titles from Hanna-Barbera and Warner Bros. as well as exclusive original programming.
+On March 7, 2017, Boomerang announced the launch of a branded SVOD streaming service, featuring over 5,000 titles from Hanna-Barbera and Warner Bros.
+Entertainment as well as exclusive original programming.
 The service launched on April 11, 2017, and was available for either for $4.99 per month or $39.99 annually.
 New episodes and content were planned to be added to the service on a weekly basis.

 On November 13, 2018, Boomerang launched a channel on the VRV streaming service.
 That same year, the 3rd Annual Shorty Social Good Awards nominated Boomerang and the Captain Planet Foundation for "Best in Entertainment".

 In August 2024, Warner Bros.
 Discovery announced it would be shutting down the standalone Boomerang service on September 30.
 Select content from the app moved to the Max streaming service and remaining Boomerang subscribers were converted to the app's ad-free plan.

 Programming

 Boomerang currently airs a mix of classic cartoons and contemporary re-imaginings of franchises from the Warner Bros. animation library, as well as reruns and occasional simulcasts of programming aired on Cartoon Network.
 It has also been used to burn off programs from Cartoon Network.
-As part of its 2015 relaunch, Boomerang previously produced its own original programs, including New Looney Tunes (originally titled Wabbit), Be Cool, Scooby-Doo!, and an animated adaptation of Bunnicula.
+As part of its 2015 relaunch, Boomerang previously aired original programs from Warner Bros.
+Animation, including New Looney Tunes (originally titled Wabbit), Be Cool, Scooby-Doo!, and an animated adaptation of Bunnicula.